risingwavelabs/risingwave-docs/docs/Sources.md

 <Tabs>
   <TabItem value="kafka&redpanda" label="Kafka & Redpanda" default>

-You can use the SQL statement below to connect RisingWave to a Kafka broker.
+You can use the SQL statement below to connect RisingWave to a Kafka/Redpanda broker.

 #### Syntax
 ```sql